Maple Court Academy

 Pupils are involved at all stages.
 In the first instance, pupils complete the Pupil Passport alongside their class teacher.
 These 1:1 conversations help the pupils to identify areas of strength and potential barriers to their learning.
 Strategies can also be identified.
 These documents help a child to identify what will work well for them and what will not.

 For pupils who have a higher level of support through an EHC plan, their views are gathered regularly and will be fed into the statutory reviews at least annually.

 - How will we be involved in the decisions about the learning of our children and young people?

 In much the same way as pupils are involved throughout, parents are also involved.
 Parents are invited to attend informal and more formal meetings with class teachers throughout the year.
 There are regular opportunities to share ideas and strategies.
-For SEND pupils, parents are invited to contribute to the Pupil Jigsaw at least 3 times per year.
+For SEND pupils, parents are invited to contribute to the Pupil Passport at least 3 times per year.

 Also, for pupils with an EHC, parents have opportunities throughout the year to contribute to reviews and share their views on how their child can best be supported.

 The Academy welcomes the views of any pupil or parent about how outcomes can be best achieved.